thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

     Ast::Int(i)
   ),
 ```
 An integer literal trivially checks against the integer type.
 This case might appear superfluous; couldn't we just let it be caught by the bucket case?
 Of course, we could, but this explicit case allows us to avoid type variables and avoid constraints.
+Our other explicit check case is for `Fun`:
 ```rs
 (Ast::Fun(arg, body), Type::Fun(arg_ty, ret_ty)) => {
   let env = env.update(arg, *arg_ty);
   self.check(env, *body, *ret_ty)
 }
 ```
 Our `Fun` case is also straightforward.
 We decompose our `Type::Fun` into it's argument and return type.
 Record our `arg` has `arg_ty` in our `env`, and then check that `body` has `ret_ty` in our updated `env`.
 It almost mirrors our `infer`'s `Fun` case, but instead of bubbling a type up, we're pushing a type down.
+Those are our only two explicit check cases.
+Everything else is handled by our bucket case:
 ```rs
 (ast, expected_ty) => {
   let (mut out, actual_ty) = self.infer(ast);